hkang1/taiko-video/README.md

 Run script with:
 ```
 taiko script.js
-taiko script.js --plugin taiko-video //Use --plugin to load a plugin in case of multiple plugins.
+taiko script.js --plugin video //Use --plugin to load a plugin in case of multiple plugins.
 ```